jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in these chapter?<TypeError: tests and solution>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<TypeError: tests and solution>`

 ----